Procure

 To finalise your procurement pack, ensure it’s been peer reviewed and has been signed off through your organisation’s governance arrangements.
 With that done, you’re now ready to formally start your procurement process.

-If you’re planning to use an existing framework agreement or dynamic purchasing system (DPS), you’ll need to invite all potential suppliers available through these and any relevant lots, to bid for your opportunity.
+If you’re planning to use an existing framework agreement, dynamic purchasing system (DPS) or dynamic market, you’ll need to invite all potential suppliers available through these and any relevant lots, to bid for your opportunity.

-If you are carrying out any other procedure that is not through a framework agreement or DPS you will need to publish the ITT pack on Sell2Wales.
-Sell2Wales will automatically publish the opportunity to Contracts Finder and, where appropriate, the Find a Tender Service.
-The Welsh Procurement Policy Note WPPN 07/21: Small and Medium sized Enterprises (SMEs)-friendly procurement states that all opportunities above £25,000 (inclusive of VAT) should be published on Sell2Wales.
+If you are carrying out any other procedure that is not through a framework agreement, DPS or dynamic market, you will need to publish the ITT pack on Sell2Wales.
+Under the Procurement Act 2023, some below threshold procurement should also be published (these are notifiable below threshold procurements).
+All procurements that are £30,000 or above must be published on Sell2Wales.

 Familiarise yourself with the time limits the tender should be live for.
-For procurements above threshold these are described in the regulations (currently the Public Contracts Regulations 2015) and differ depending on the procedure and how you are engaging with the market.
+These are described in the regulations (Procurement Act 2023 and Procurement (Wales) Regulations 2024).
 In any case, the tender timelines should be fair and proportionate, with consideration of making it easier for SMEs to bid.

 Whilst the ITT is live, all engagement with suppliers (or bidders) should be recorded using a Clarification Questions log.
 At this point, contracting authorities should avoid speaking to suppliers/ bidders directly to ensure that information is not passed on that may advantage them or disadvantage other bidders.
 Remember, equal treatment is an important general principle of law in the public procurement context.